slviajero/tinybasic/MANUAL.md

 The multiline function construct was rarely implemented in microprocessor BASICs.
 They appeared in many early dialects from Dartmouth to DEC BASIC.

+All variables in multiline functions are local.
+New variables will be deleted after RETURN.
+Global variables have to be defined in the gobal name space.

 ### ON

 ON is used in combination with GOTO or GOSUB arguments.
 Examples: